Baebeca-Solutions/lexware-php-api/tests/README.md

 // log some output in your test test('log some messages');

-// compare exepcted output with output and decide if your test was successfull if ($something_is_true) {
+// compare exepcted output with output and decide if your test was successful if ($something_is_true) {
     test_finished(true);
 } else {